jquast/ucs-detect/docs/sw_results/zoc.rst

 Language Support
 ++++++++++++++++

-The following 24 languages were tested with 100% success:
+The following 8 languages were tested with 100% success:

-(Bizisa), (Yeonbyeon), Achuar-Shiwiar (1), Adyghe, Bulgarian, Cree, Swampy, Crioulo, Upper Guinea (008), Garifuna, Greek (polytonic), Hmong Njua, Idoma, Kabardian, Pijin, Pular, Purepecha, Quechua, Cusco, Seselwa Creole French, Sorbian, Upper, Sukuma, Tamazight, Central Atlas (Tifinagh), Tamazight, Standard Morocan, Vai, Walloon, Yukaghir, Northern.
+Adyghe, Idoma, Kabardian, Pular, Tamazight, Central Atlas (Tifinagh), Tamazight, Standard Morocan, Vai, Yukaghir, Northern.

 The following 91 languages are not fully supported: